 Hunger is, above all, a consequence of poverty.
 Those families with insufficient money for food are not able to look after their own health nor invest in education for their children.

-In the countries Welthungerhilfe works in, youth unemployment is a big issue, interrelated with strong demographic growth and volatile economic development.
+In the countries WHH works in, youth unemployment is a big issue, interrelated with strong demographic growth and volatile economic development.
 However, according to estimates from the World Economic Forum, economic growth in the agricultural sector reduces poverty eleven times more than growth in other areas.
 Investments in sustainable small-scale agriculture offer great potential.

-The Position Paper on Rural Development sums up Welthungerhilfe’s programmatic and political approaches to improve the conditions which people in poor rural regions of the Global South live in.
+The Position Paper on Rural Development sums up Welthungerhilfe’s programs and political approaches that aim to improve the conditions in which people in poor rural regions of the Global South live.

-Welthungerhilfe focuses on empowering communities to fulfil their right to adequate food and nutrition security.
+WHH focuses on empowering communities to fulfil their right to adequate food and nutrition security.
 In using market-based approaches, we view community members as consumers, producers, entrepreneurs and pursue solutions that make markets more efficient, competitive and inclusive.

 We believe that training young people and creating job opportunities in poor regions is key to development, economic growth and the way out of hunger and poverty.
-This is where Welthungerhilfe’s cross-border 'SkillUp!' programme comes in.
+This is where Welthungerhilfe’s cross-border 'SkillUp!' program comes in.
 In Kenya, Sierra Leone, Uganda, and Tajikistan it offers a range of locally adapted vocational training modules and teaches young people the technical, business and life skills to pursue their own professional goals.